Abishevs/esp32-blinky-freeRTOS/README.md

 # A simple example use of freeRTOS on esp32 board.
 Two tasks are created.
 One listens to button press and changes the system state.
-Other task changes led behaviour based on system state.
+Other task changes LEDs behaviour based on system state.

 https://github.com/Abishevs/esp32-blinky-freeRTOS/assets/99913069/9c39baac-213d-45e5-87bb-ca519e28b5c3